Yuri Temirkanov conducts Shostakovich: Symphony No. 10

 Verbier Festival 2009

 A regular guest at the Verbier Festival, the great Russian conductor Yuri Temirkanov conducts Shostakovich's Symphony No. 10 on a night of July 2009.

-Temirkanov's predecessor at the head of the Leningrad Philharmonic, Evgeny Mravinsky premiered this composition a few months after Stalin's death.
+Temirkanov's predecessor, who is at the head of the Leningrad Philharmonic is Evgeny Mravinsky, who premiered this composition a few months after Stalin's death.
 Shostakovich declared that he included references to Stalin and the Cold War in this symphony, which distinguishes itself by its terrifying and freezing second movement followed by a more soothing and optimistic finale, which can evoke the dictator's death.